crukci-bioinformatics/nf_preprocess_scSeq_CRUKCI/README.md

 # Preprocess scRNAseq data

-This workflow is specific to the CRUK CI computational infrastructure.
+**This workflow is specifically designed to work the CRUK CI computational infrastructure.**

 The workflow downloads the single cell data as fastq from the Genomics server using Clarity tools, it then renames the fastq files to conform with CellRangers